E-Ship 1: Propulsion and machinery

-The E-Ship 1 was equipped with nine Mitsubishi marine diesel engines with a total output of 3.5 MW.
+The E-Ship 1 was initially equipped with nine Mitsubishi marine diesel engines with a total output of 3.5 MW.
 The ship's exhaust gas boilers are connected to a Siemens downstream steam turbine, which in turn drives four Enercon-developed Flettner rotors.
 These rotors, resembling four large cylinders mounted on the ship's deck, are 27 meters tall and 4 meters in diameter.
 The speed and direction of rotation varies up to 300RPM depending on the prevailing wind speed and direction relative to the ship.
-Due to technical problems the Mitsubishi diesel generators were replaced by Caterpillar diesel generators in 2013.
+Due to technical problems seven of the Mitsubishi diesel generators were replaced by Caterpillar diesel generators in 2013.
 The new Caterpillar generators generate a total power of 6.3 MW.

 Published performance information

 Performance results for the ship (including sea-keeping and wind power) were published by Enercon on 23 September 2013.